|

 input and output chirp parameters up to the third order, high

-quality, 5.7 fs pulses can be generated from a cost efficient experimental setup.
-Further calculations show that 1 ps pulses with
+quality, 5.7 fs pulses can be generated from a cost efficient

-central wavelength of 800 nm can be compressed down to 50 fs
+with central wavelength of 800 nm can be compressed down to 50 fs

 in the normal dispersion regime of the fiber with proper dispersion